Get free quotes from up to 5 payroll solution suppliers!

 After learning the difference between semi-monthly and bi-weekly payroll, let’s look at the pros and cons of each.

-Semi-Monthly Pros
+Semi-Monthly Pay Pros

 Easy to Understand

-Because Semi-Monthly pay occurs on the same two days every month, it takes the guesswork out for employees.
+Because pay occurs on the same two days every month, it takes the guesswork out for employees.
 Employers do not have to hear “when do we get paid” because those days are solid.
 Having fixed paydays also allows employees to budget their finances effectively.

 Saves Companies Money